-- P.1.1 The University of Lincoln is One Community and, as members of this community, students are expected to adhere to all University Regulations, policies, codes and charters, respect people and property and behave in a way that does not interfere with the normal operations of the University.
-Students have the right and ability to make decisions and the responsibility to accept the consequences of those decisions. - P.1.2 The University greatly values its relationship with the local community and students are actively encouraged to engage and participate in community life and become good citizens.
+- P.1.1 The University of Lincoln is One Community and, as members of this community, students are expected to adhere to all University Regulations, policies, codes, and charters, to respect people and property and behave in a way that does not interfere with the normal operations of the University.
+Students have the right and ability to make decisions and the responsibility to accept the consequences of those decisions.
+The University is firmly committed to sustaining an inclusive learning, working and research environment characterised by respect and dignity, and free from harassment, bullying, abuse, and discrimination. - P.1.2 The University greatly values its relationship with the local community and students are actively encouraged to engage and participate in community life and become good citizens.
 This involves behaving respectfully towards neighbours and other members of the community and not engaging in anti-social behaviour that can cause harm or distress to others.

-This principle applies equally to students' resident in University accommodation. - P.1.3 In cases where an allegation of misconduct may pose a risk to students, staff or members of the public, these Regulations will be used to assess and manage such risk.
-This may include excluding a student from all or parts of the University's campuses and withdrawal of access to all or parts of the University's facilities.
+P.1.3 Students are expected to: